tap1r/mongodb-scripts/ROADMAP.md

   - `Δvisits > 0` and visits quiet and no WTCMPCT heartbeat.
   - no-op: no visits and no heartbeat for `NOOP_GRACE_MS` (works with `runOnce: false`, where the running bit stays true).
   - `runOnce: true` still waits for `background compact running` to clear after first pass.
   - Recovered-bytes stall is not a stop.
-Overflow only resets poll interval.
+  - Ramlog overflow (`ΔtotalLinesWritten ≥ 1024`) is a **heartbeat**, not quiet (lost WTCMPCT must not latch mid-file).
+A full 1024-line snapshot keeps getLog poll at 50ms but does not count as heartbeat (chatty idle nodes stay full).
+  - getLog poll: min while visits increment or first pass is still in a file; backoff only after latch or during no-op.

 **Remaining**